 The 11 Italian and French Rome Monte Carlo Rally starters set of under spring-like weather conditions.

-The 11 Italian and French Rome Monte Carlo Rally starters set of under spring-like weather conditions.
+Background: The 11 Italian and French Rome Monte Carlo Rally starters set of under spring-like weather conditions.
 Long stretches of autostrada through norther Italy lay ahead and for a start everything seemed as fine as it could have been.
 But further along rouble was brewing.
 There were reports of floods, fog, snow and icy roads - all in fact that rally drivers of other nations have been going through.

 The Rome starters are going via Florence, Bologna, Turin, Briancon, Gap, Chambery to Monte Carlo where they will arrive after 13.20 hrs GMT on Jan 21.